SuhritD/PCBS-project/README.md

  # Simulations
  Let us consider the conditional probabilities of the nodes being linked as 0.9 upon presence and 0.1 upon absence (the probability of j being present when i is present is 0.9 and 0.1 when i is absent).
 The sensory evidence coming to nodes 5 and 6 are constant clamping messages, and an external message to node 1 is used to represent prior beliefs.
 The beliefs are represented as Log Odds Ratio (LOR), or the log of probability of a cause being present divided by the probability of a cause being absent.
  ## Normal Belief Propagation
  During normal inference, the ascending and descending inhibitory connections are complete (α=1), whereas circular inference has impaired connections (α=0.1).
-If there is only sensory information, the external message of nodes 5 and 6 are set.
+If there is only sensory information, the external message of nodes 5 and 6 are set as they are the bottom up nodes.
  ```python
  extMessage={1:0,5:0,6:0}
  asc=desc=1